Biomaterials-for-Medical-Devices-AI/Helix/docs/users/using_models.md

 The example on this page (see [Loading your models](#loading-your-models) and onwards) will assume an experiment that trained a classification model.
 But the principles are applicable to regression models, too.

 ## Before you start...
 Helix uses [`pickle`](https://docs.python.org/3/library/pickle.html) to save models for later use.
-A drawback of this approach is that to use the models again, you must use the same environment when using your models as when you trained them.
-See https://scikit-learn.org/stable/model_persistence.html#model-persistence
+This means that to use the models again without warnings or, potentially, erros, you must use an environment with the same packages and versions as Helix.
+See this page on [model persistance](https://scikit-learn.org/stable/model_persistence.html#model-persistence).

 To get a similar environment to the one used by Helix, you need to install the same versions of some packages.
 We recommend the following:
 - scikit-learn 1.5.2